 Decluttering Lesson No. 8

-YOUR PAST FAILURES WITH ORGANIZATION ARE IRRELEVANT AND NEED NOT HOLD YOU BACK FROM SUCCESS NOW
+YOUR PAST FAILURES WITH ORGANIZATION?
+IRRELEVANT.
+THEY NEED NOT HOLD YOU BACK FROM SUCCESS NOW.

 HL: And if you’re already not feelin’ optimistic, surely social media insta-perfect images do little to help!
 I love how realistic and results-oriented your work is, Cas!